by Alison Angold CIDESCO ITEC

 - Clary Sage

-Using these oils blended together in a hand cream or a massage oil, can be the natural way to treat and relieve chilblains.
+Using any of these oils blended together in a hand cream or a massage oil, can be the natural way to treat and relieve chilblains.

 What are chilblains?